 Conclusion

-The complete VAE implementation requires surprisingly little code---under 150 lines for the model and loss function.
-The architectural simplicity belies the mathematical depth.
-In Part 3, we train these models and explore their latent spaces through visualization, interpolation, and random generation.
+The full VAE fits in under 150 lines for the model and loss function.
+Part 3 trains both the FC and convolutional variants and explores their latent spaces through visualization, interpolation, and generation.